 you did not mean to hurt them.

-Marriage Tips from Elaine Smith (happily married 29 years)
+From Elaine Smith (happily married 29 years)

 Just last night we were outdoors, looking at the stars and talking about how our marriage has survived.
 Working through things, letting things go, not letting stuff get under your skin are a few key items we believe has helped.
 No kids, another one – meaning no distractions from OUR relationship.
 Seems like the male feels left out when kids come into the picture when it comes to getting attention and love.
 And by love I mean emotional love, not sex.
 We have made it a point to kiss each other goodbye every time we leave the house without the other.
 We kiss goodnight without fail.
 We compromise on lots of things and work together through the rough times.
 A partnership, a soulmate, a “I can’t imagine living without you” feeling is what should be preserved, no matter what the outside pressures, distractions or influences.
 Be patient, understanding, and above all be absolutely positively sure the other knows you love him/her.
 Do not let love die; it can be killed by hurt or neglect.
 Stay aware of situations which could harm your love and avoid them like the plague.
 It isn’t easy.
 But isn’t all that hard either.
 If you care about each other, and preserve that care from all assaults, you’ll be AOK.
 It doesn’t just happen…you have to help it along.

-Advice to Newlyweds from Elisabeth Morrissey (married 25 years)
+From Elisabeth Morrissey (married 25 years)

 There are two pieces of advice I always give newlyweds.